 In the meanwhile, in 1986 the Massachusetts Institute of Technology (MIT) starts a large scale research project into the differences in the automobile manufacturing industry.
 Researches such as James Womack, Daniel Jones, Daniel Roos and John Krafcik spend four years working on this global research project.

 In 1988, in the middle of his research, John Krafcik publishes an article with the title: ‘Triumph of the Lean production System’.
 This article and the book ‘The Machine that changed the World’ export the term ‘Lean’ to a western audience.
 Due to later publications of researchers in the 90’s, the term ‘Lean Thinking’ becomes even more popular, causing Taiichi Ohno’s terms of ‘Genryou management’ and ‘TQC’ to fade into the background.

 It’s interesting to note that while the term ‘Lean Management’ has far surpassed ‘Genryou Management’ in popular usage, Kaizen has entered the Western jargon without much trouble.
-Read this article to find our even more on What is Kaizen?

 The birth of Six Sigma

 Toyota’s improvement programme is dubbed TQC and Philips names its improvement programme Company Wide Quality Control (CWQC).
 In this period companies increasingly give their improvement programmes distinctive names with which they can rise to fame.
 In 1970 Motorola follows up on this trend and develops its own unique quality programme called Six Sigma.